juliozinga/FIWARELab-monitoringAPI/README.md

 - **monitoringProxy**: A [Python Bottle](http://bottlepy.org/docs/dev/index.html) based web-service *This web-service exposes, through a stable and documented API, the FIWARE monitoring informations retrieved querying other components on the underlying FIWARE monitoring.
 In particular this service has been implemented following a [Facade pattern](https://en.wikipedia.org/wiki/Facade_pattern) in order to rigorously respect the documented API, to hide the lower layers, standardising the access to monitoring information by clients and to adapt the monitoring API to the new FIWARE monitoring data model.*
 - **nodeJS**: A [NodeJS](https://nodejs.org/) based web-service
- *This web-service was the previous main monitoring API, which is still in use to retrieve data when using few APIs not completely migrated.*
+ *This web-service was the previous main monitoring API, which is still in use to for backward compatibility towards regions still using the old FIWARE monitoring and to retrieve data from few APIs not completely migrated.*

 Moreover, a third module, not strictly related with the API service, has been added to this project repository: